Follow @scope_views

 · If you want a dual-purpose visual/imaging scope with no accessory-swapping required, then the Tele Vue NP101 remains a good all-rounder: optically close to the best, it has an excellent focuser, is fairly light-weight and comes with a standard fast, flat field for imagers.
 Unfortunately, it isn’t carry-on portable and is expensive now.

 Buy a Stowaway or Traveller for ultimate portability or an FSQ-106 for imaging.
 On a sensible budget, an FC-100DC is small and light and does everything well.
 On a tighter budget, the Sky Watcher 100ED is unbeatable value.
-For the best corrected lens in a 4”, a TMB 100/800 or Tak’ FC-100DZ (or Stowaway again) would be your choice.
+For the best corrected lens in a 4”, a TMB 100/800 or Tak’ FC-100DZ would be your choice.